ivanjvaliente/Practical-Machine-Learning-Project/README.md

 variables in the data set.

 The final prediction model will be used to predict 20 different test cases provided in the "test" data set.

+In this repositori you will find the project report in 3 formats:

+1.  a R markdown file
+2. a compiled HTML file describing your analysis
+3. a markdown file that is properly displayed here using your broser